-At the Composite Door Experts we specialise in composite doors for all types of properties.
+At the Composite Door Experts we specialise in supply only composite doors for all types of properties.

 At a time when London remains in the midst of a housing shortage there are now over 20,000 homes sitting empty across the city.
 In research carried out this month this equates to £11.
 7 billion worth of property currently vacant in London.

 Reading and having to hear about just how overpriced London is, is nothing new, however as the number of those having to sleep rough in London is still debated as well as the availability of affordable housing failing to meet demand the sheer number of homes sitting empty and the cost of these properties is staggering.

 Using data from the Department for Communities and Local Government as well as the Land Registry, the research was able to examine the number of empty homes that have sat vacant in each London borough for over 6 months, analysing this against the average property price in each area to calculate the cost of empty homes to the city.

 The information on this page will lay out the research to show just how many empty homes sit vacant in each London borough and the associated property value.